Mobile application design. How to achieve the optimal result?

 The fingers of many users are much more than amateurs of sophisticated design could imagine.
 Therefore, it is necessary to adapt your program to fingers of different sizes.

 They just need to leave enough room.
 If your buttons are too small or too close together, some people simply will not be able to hit them.
-As a consequence, users will be annoyed and, perhaps, stop working with such a program.
+Consequently, users will be annoyed and, perhaps, stop working with such a program.

 Here's what to consider when designing buttons and other sensory elements:

-We all keep the phone or tablet in different ways.
+We all keep our phones or tablets in different ways.
 Even the same person in different situations keeps the device in different ways.

 Our fingers are really big.
-Their width is about 45-57 pixels, which is more than what most manuals for test devices recommend.
+Their width is about 45-57 pixels, which is more than most test device manuals recommend.
 Apple, for example, recommends the goal of a square shape with a side size of 44 pixels.
 And this is not always enough.

 The shadows and gradient of individual elements make the interface more user-friendly.
 These tricks can be used to create three-dimensional buttons and input fields.